ocpi/ocpi/mod_tokens.md

 This method is not for operational flow.

+### 1.3 Real-time checking

+An eMSP might want their Tokens to be checked 'real-time', not white-listed.
+For this the eMSP has to implement the [POST Authorize request](#222-post-method) and set the Token.allow_whitelist field to FALSE for Tokens they want to have checked 'real-time'.

+If an eMSP doesn't want real-time checking, the GET Authorize method doesn't have to be implemented as long as all their Tokens have Token.allow_whitelist set to TRUE.

 ## 2. Interfaces and endpoints

 There is both a CPO and an eMSP interface for Tokens.
 It is advised to use the push direction from eMSP to CPO during normal operation.